EOSIO/eosio-java-softkey-signature-provider/CONTRIBUTING.md

 To get it out of the way:

 - **[develop](/../../tree/develop)** is the development branch.
 All work on the next release happens here so you should generally branch off `develop`.
 Do **NOT** use this branch for a production site.
-- **[master](/../../tree/master)** contains the latest release of EOSIO SDK for Java Soft Key Signature Provider.
+- **[master](/../../tree/master)** contains the latest release of Softkey Signature Provider.
 This branch may be used in production.
-Do **NOT** use this branch to work on EOSIO SDK for Java Soft Key Signature Provider's source.
+Do **NOT** use this branch to work on Softkey Signature Provider's source.

 ### Developing With Gradle Locally